 Bio: Michelle is responsible for conducting early detection AIS monitoring and coordinating rapid response activities in the northern Lake Michigan basin.
 She has previously worked as a lakes research scientist for the Science Services bureau of the WDNR, conducting research on aquatic plant ecology and invasive species management, specifically Eurasian watermilfoil, thoughout the state.

 Senior Scientist, Progressive AE

-Bio: Paul is currently President-Elect of MAPMS and has been on the MAPMS Board of Directors since 2008.
+Bio: Paul is currently immediate past-President of MAPMS and has been on the MAPMS Board of Directors since 2008.

 Wisconsin Citizen Lake Monitoring Network Coordinator, UW-Extension Lakes Program

 Bio: Paul is the statewide coordinator for the Wisconsin Citizen Lake Monitoring Network.
 Paul currently teaches plant taxonomy at UW-Stevens Point and is the author of Aquatic Plants of the Upper Midwest.